Charon: Old Chap With a Red Cap

 ANH, scientists are able to unterstand and estimate Charon’s formation and shaping process throughout years.
 And this is directly based on surface analysis.

 For gathering detailed information in future, we should probably wait for a pioneer technology.
 We need spacecrafts which can travel billions of kilometers and can also be equipped with powerful drilling and analyzing machines.
-When that future comes, a new way of understanding for those icy objects will mirror the secrets behind our Solar System.
+When that future comes and a future Pluto mission is settled, a new way of understanding for those icy objects will mirror the secrets behind our Solar System.

 - 03-2019, “Fifty Years of Exploring Pluto: From Telescopes to the New Horizons Mission“